Whatever She's Got

 "Whatever She's Got" is a song recorded by American country music artist David Nail.
 It was released in May 2013 as the first single from Nail's third studio album, I'm a Fire.
 The album was released on March 4, 2014.
 The song was written by Jimmy Robbins and Jon Nite.

 The song was popular for its catchy lyrics.
 "Whatever She's Got" peaked at number one on the US Billboard Country Airplay chart, giving Nail his second number-one country hit overall.
 It also charted at numbers 2 and 35 on the Hot Country Songs and Hot 100 charts respectively.
-The song was certified Platinum by the Recording Industry Association of America (RIAA), denoting sales of over one million units in that country.
+The song was certified triple Platinum by the Recording Industry Association of America (RIAA), denoting sales of over three million units in that country.
 The song also charted in Canada at number 4 on the Country chart and number 34 on the Canadian Hot 100.

 The accompanying music video was directed by Chris Hicky and follows a couple's romantic escapade with Nail performing at a rooftop party with his band.